azathought/azathought.github.io/_posts/2019-10-04-Tomb-of-Annihilation-Review.md

 ### The Hag problem, Alternate Mbala

 D&D 5th edition over-uses hag encounters.
 It's getting to the point that if there is a woman NPC in a D&D module over the age of 50, she's more than likely part of a Hecate.
 Curse of Strahd, Out of the Abyss, and Descent into Avernus all have Hags.
-What gives.

 I kept Nany Pupu but tried to make her a more sympathetic character,  Pupu is tormented by a devil who used to work the tomb builder in Chapter 5 who took up residence in Mbala and slowly killed it's population.
 Pupu, which isn't the greatest name, is an immortal cleric and last survivor of Mbala.
-If the players deal with the devil, Pupu can tell them a clue towards their quest.
+If the players remove the devil, Pupu can tell them a clue towards their quest.
 Pupu is a worshiper of the "lord of bones" and is still evil, I'm just underplaying the Hag aspect.

+{% include image.html url="posts/2019-10-04-toar-hag.jpg" description="Baba Yaga" caption="Ivan Bilibin's illustration of Baba Yaga.
+It's a great story from Russian fantasy." %}

 I am pretty sure I am going to dump the additional Hag encounters in Chapter 5.
 I'm tired of them.
 I read the Baba Yaga folk story in translation in college.
 It was very cool, I'm just perplexed as to why they are in every single published adventure I've read so far.

-{% include image.html url="posts/2019-10-04-toar-hag.jpg" description="Baba Yaga" caption="Ivan Bilibin's illustration of Baba Yaga.
-It's a great story from Russian fantasy." %}

 ### Converting NPCs into Companions